 Pros and Cons of Self-Directed 401(k)s

-Like most investment vehicles, self-directed 401(k) plans have their upsides and downsides.
+Like most investment vehicles, self-managed 401(k) plans have their upsides and downsides.

 Pros of Self-Directed 401(k) Plans

-These attributes are at the top of the self-directed 401(k) plan “pro” list:
+These attributes are at the top of the self-directed 401(k) plan “advantages” list:

 • Tax deferral.
 Like regular 401(k) plans, all self-directed 401(k) plan contributions and asset gains are tax-deferred.